Hundreds march in Ferguson to protest police shooting: local media

 In differing accounts, police have said Brown struggled with Wilson, who shot and killed him.
 But some witnesses say Brown held up his hands and was surrendering when he was shot multiple times in the head and chest.

-A spokesman for St. Louis County Police did not immediately return a call and email for comment on Saturday.

-Meanwhile, The Dayton Daily News reported several hundred people showed up in a rally outside of a Walmart in Beavercreek, Ohio, on Saturday to urge release of a surveillance video from early this month of police shooting John Crawford III, who was holding a BB gun inside the store.

-Reporting by Brendan O'Brien in Milwaukee and Kevin Murphy in Kansas City.; Editing by Alex Dobuzinskis and Leslie Adler
+Reporting by Brendan O'Brien in Milwaukee; Editing by Jonathan Kaminsky and David Gregorio